gabrielaraujoz/gabrielaraujoz/README.md

 **gabrielaraujoz/gabrielaraujoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working at <a href="https://www.revelo.com.br">Revelo</a> as a Flutter developer @contratadome
+- 🚀 Creator team of <a href="https://pub.dev/packages/themexpert">ThemeXpert</a> and <a href="https://pub.dev/packages/flutter_formx">Flutter FormX</a>
+- 📤 Speaker on Flutter Theming and Design Systems at <a href="https://tampa.devfestflorida.com/">Tampa Bay DevFest Florida</a>
 - 🌱 I’m always learning Flutter
 - 👯 I’m looking to collaborate on Flutter or Android projects
 - 💬 Ask me about anything you want!